uptonking/note4yaoo/lib-editor-slate-examples.md

   - Slate plugin manager.

 - https://github.com/mwood23/slate-test-utils
   - A toolkit to test Slate rich text editors with Jest, React Testing Library, and hyperscript!
-Write user centric integration tests with ease
+  - There's so many user input mechanisms, edge cases, selection, state, normalization, and more to keep in mind when developing.
+  - It's an abstraction that uses hyperscript to generate editor states that can be tested in a JSDOM environment with a bit of black magic.
+  - It's well documented that JSDOM does not support `contenteditable`

 - https://github.com/lukesmurray/use-slate-with-extensions
   - https://use-slate-with-extensions.netlify.app/